-Special consideration will be given to projects designed to raise awareness of Armenian culture, history and identity, including a focus on the genocide of Armenians in the early 20th Century to coincide with the 100th anniversary of the genocide this year.
+Special consideration will be given to projects designed to raise awareness of Armenian culture, history and identity, including a focus on the genocide of Armenians in the early 20th Century.
 PJR encourages a wide range of approaches, such as:

 All Bergen Community College faculty, including lecturers and adjunct faculty are eligible to apply.
 PJR welcomes proposals from across the academic disciplines, and invites faculty at each Bergen location to participate.

 The deadline for proposals is Monday, June 25th, 2018.
 Applications should include a description of the project, including outcomes, relevance to the mission of the Center, estimated costs and expenditures, and a projected date of completion (grant projects must be completed within the academic year, September 1, 2018 to June 30, 2019).
 Proposals should be submitted via email to [email protected] with “Faculty Grant Proposal” as the subject.